MooersLab/pymolsnips/README.md

 Yes, we know.
 We have too much information here for a standard README.md file.
-We plan to move much of the detailed information below to a GitHubPages webpage.
+We plan to move much of the detailed information below to a GitHub Pages webpage shortly.

 ### <A name="FASTLINKS">Quick links</A>